-Title VII requires an employer to "reasonably accommodate" an employee's religious practices, unless doing so would impose an "undue hardship" on the employer.
+Title VII requires an employer to "reasonably accommodate" an employee's religious practices, unless doing so would impose an "undue hardship on the conduct of the employer's business."
 42 U.S.C. § 2000e(j).
 Hardison insisted that an employer suffers "undue hardship" whenever an otherwise reasonable accommodation would generate "more than a de minimis cost."
 432 U.S. at 84.

 That conclusion cannot be reconciled with Title VII's text.
 Both the words "hardship" and "undue" indicate that the statute's exception applies only to costs that far exceed de minimis levels.
 Moreover, Hardison's error was profoundly significant.
 As this case illustrates, equating undue hardship with any cost more than de minimis deprives religious employees of protection in all but the most limited circumstances.
-This is an important and recurring issue that this Court should address.
+This is an important and recurring issue that this Court should now rectify.

-A. "Undue Hardship" Does Not Mean "Anything More Than a De Minimis Cost."
+A. "Undue Hardship" Does Not Mean "Anything More than a De Minimis Cost."

 When interpreting Title VII or any other statute, this Court looks to "the ordinary public meaning of its terms at the time of its enactment."
-Bostock v.
-Clayton County, 140 S. Ct.
-1731, 1738 (2020).
+Bostock, 140 S. Ct. at 1738.
 The relevant terms of Title VII are clear.
 "Title VII requires proof not of minor inconveniences but of hardship, and 'undue' hardship at that."
 Adeyeye v.
 Heartland Sweeteners, LLC, 721 F.3d 444, 455 (7th Cir.
 2013).
 But Hardison ignored this clear text, choosing to "rewrite the statute that Congress has enacted."
 Puerto Rico v.
 Franklin California Tax-Free Trust, 579 U.S. 115, 130 (2016) (quotation omitted).